Contents

 View a list of admins pending deletion by navigating to the Administrators page in the Admin Panel and applying the "Pending Deletion" filter.

 If the admin marked for deletion is not reconnected to an external directory account via the sync within seven (7) days, the admin is automatically deleted from Duo.
 The admin's properties show the target date for deletion.
 A Duo admin with the Owner role can manually delete a synced pending deletion admin via the Permanently Delete button at any time during those seven days.
-Synced Duo admins pending deletion can also be restored using the Restore Admin button, but will no longer be synced unless an account with the same email is added back to a synced admin group in the source directory.
+Synced Duo admins pending deletion can also be restored using the Restore Admin button, but will no longer be synced unless an account with the same email address is added back to a synced admin group in the source directory.

 Frequently Asked Questions